gutorres93/credit_risk_classification/index.md

 Another aspect that was observed in this step was that the database was unbalanced, this means that the dependent variable has many customers that have not defaulted (93.34%) and few defaulted (6.62%).
 In this sense, we used the SMOTE algorithm in order to balance the data (50/50).
 At the end of this step, there were 185,434 observations in the dataset that were used to fit the machine learning model.

+## Metrics

+For this project the metrics that were analyzed to see the performance of the model were the precision, recall and f1-score because are the most common metrics that can be used in classifaction models.
+For comparing and selection of the best model it was uses the f1-score in the GridSearchCV algorithm, because it is a harmonic mean between the precesion and the recall.

 ## Modelling and evaluation

 To estimate the probability of default and classify the clients based on some of its characteristics, it was decided to use the AdaBoost and the XGBoost models.